 - Beat together butter and shortening until smooth.

-- Mix in the second half of the powdered sugar (4 cups), one cup at a time.
+- Mix in the powdered sugar, one cup at a time.

-- Finally, add the milk and beat until fluffy.
+- Beat in the vanilla and milk until fluffy.

 - Stir in food coloring, if desired.